cece867/intro-to-javascript-functions-lab1/README.md

-i had class room js on vs code and it commited that instead of the next tab..the assignment is below
+i had class room js on vs code and it commited that instead of the next tab..the assignment is below. i tried to add this but kept getting errors

 /*
 Exercise 1: maxOfTwoNumbers()